El Scorcho

-"El Scorcho" is a song by the American alternative rock band Weezer.
+"El Scorcho" is a song by the American rock band Weezer.
 It is the first single from the band's second album, Pinkerton, released in 1996.
 The music video features the band playing in an old ballroom in Los Angeles (as revealed by Weezer's Video Capture Device DVD), surrounded by light fixtures of diverse origin, flashing in time to the music.
 The name of the song supposedly came from a packet of hot sauce from Del Taco, labeled "Del Scorcho".